 Comcast of Massachusetts I, Inc. v.
 Commissioner of Revenue, Appellate Tax Board.
-On June 7, 2016, the Appellate Tax Board (the "Board") issued a decision in favor of the Commissioner in these ten consolidated corporate excise tax cases for the years 2003-2008.
-On November 10, 2017, the Board issued its Findings of Fact and Report explaining its decision.
-On January 8, 2018, the taxpayers filed a Notice of Appeal, which likely will result in the final consolidated case decision being reviewed by the Massachusetts Appeals Court.
-The case below presented a variety of issues, including: (a) whether the taxpayers were entitled to a re-computation of the sales factor of various members of the combined group based on the costs of performance rule under G.L c.
+On June 7, 2016, the Appellate Tax Board (the "Board") issued a Decision in favor of the Commissioner in these ten consolidated corporate excise tax cases for the years 2003-2008.
+The case presented a variety of issues, including: (a) whether the taxpayers were entitled to a re-computation of the sales factor of various members of the combined group based on the costs of performance rule under G.L c.
 63, section 38(f), as in effect during the years at issue; (b) whether the taxpayers were entitled to a refund of corporate excise attributable to final IRS determinations adjusting the income of the taxpayers; (c) whether the taxpayers may properly claim interest expense deductions that they had added back under the Massachusetts Add Back Statute, G.L. c.
 63, § 31J, on their originally filed returns; (d) whether the taxpayers improperly treated as sales within the meaning of G.L. c.
 63, § 38(f), certain intercompany reimbursements made at cost, and (e) whether the taxpayers' position that investment expenses were apportionable to Massachusetts, when these same expenses were associated with dividend income that the parties agreed was properly allocable 100% to Pennsylvania, was without legal merit.
-Before the Board, the potential refund claims totaled approximately \$201 million.
-About three months after the Board's 2016 decision, the taxpayers filed a Motion to Alter, Amend or Clarify Decision.
-The taxpayers contended that during the course of proceedings of the case, the Commissioner conceded five issues and that the Board's decision should therefore be in favor of the taxpayers on those five issues.
-As to the issues the parties conceded during trial, the Board ruled in 2017 that it was incumbent upon the parties to calculate the numerical consequences of such concessions.
+The potential refund claims total approximately \$201 million.
+The Board issued its decision following a seven-day trial that started on October 13, 2015 and terminated on November 20, 2015, and which was followed by the filing of post-trial and reply briefs by the parties.
+On September 2, 2016, the taxpayers filed a Motion to Alter, Amend or Clarify Decision, which was heard on September 29, 2016.
+The taxpayers contend that during the course of proceedings of the case, the Commissioner conceded five issues and that the Board's decision should therefore be in favor of the taxpayers on those five issues.
+By Order dated September 30, 2016, the Board denied the motion without a hearing and indicated that, to the extent necessary, it will take the taxpayers' motion into consideration when issuing its Report.
+On November 10, 2017, the Board issued its Findings of Fact and Report.
+As to the issues the parties conceded during trial, the Board ruled that it was incumbent upon the parties to calculate the numerical consequences of such concessions.
 On November 20, 2017, the parties filed a Joint Motion for Additional Findings of Fact and to Amend the Judgment.
-The purpose of the motion was to ensure that the numerical consequences were resolved prior to an appeal commencing.
-On January 9, 2018, the Board allowed the motion and issued a Supplemental Decision and Findings incorporating the parties' stipulated abatement amounts, which totaled \$47,932,447.
-The Commissioner has issued a refund of this amount.
-Thus, approximately \$155 million in potential refunds remains at stake in the taxpayers' pending appeal.
+The filing of the motion is to ensure that the numerical consequences are resolved prior to the filing of a notice of appeal.
+Following a hearing on the motion, the parties agreed that they would present the Board by mid-December, 2017 with a final computation of the refund required as a result of the Commissioner's concessions during trial.
+The Commonwealth expects to issue a partial refund of the claim in the next several weeks due to certain issues conceded by the Commonwealth at trial.